smccay/SDE/README.md

 # SDE
 ## Simple Decrypter / Encrypter
 ### What is this program?
 This program is a simple decrypter and encrypter.
 You enter a password and it randomly* encrypts it and returns your encrypted password and a decryption key.
 You enter them both in and it decrypts your password, simple as that.
 This program is under development and is subject to change.
+The program can also generate passwords.
+(Defaulted to 16 characters can be changed in passwords.h)

 ### How do I use this program?
-Just go to the release folder and install the SDE.exe file.
+Just go to the release folder and install the SDE x64.exe file.
 Then run it.
 That's all, no extra installations necessary.
-Once running it will prompt you to select encryption or decryption.
-Once selected enter the password and if necessary the encryption key.

 ### To-Do
-- Create truly random encryption.
+- OpenSSL integration
-- Create a UI using direct X
+- Different users seperated using SALT
+- Key chain

 ### License
 All usage must fall under what's acceptable in the license agreement.